pyexcel/pyexcel-odsr/README.rst

 Credits
 ================================================================================

-This library is based on the ods of messytables, Open Knowledge International.
+This library is based on the ods of messytables, Open Knowledge Foundation Ltd.

 .. testcode::